-NCQSI provides threee scholarships annually to allow quilters to attend the following year’s symposium.
+NCQSI provides three scholarships to quilters to attend the following year’s symposium when the budget allows.

 At the end of each symposium, a drawing is made for the names of all symposium attendees; they must be present to win.
 The scholarship provides partial tuition for Symposium the following year, up to $300.
 One of the three scholarships is in the name of Georgia Bonesteel, and one in the name of Jane Hall, to honor the contributions these women have made to quilting and the NCQSI.
 Read about their achievements below.
 The third scholarship is given by the NCQSI Board.